Best Drum Practice Pad: Tried and Tested for Proven Results

 Best Drum Practice Pad Selection Methodology

-For this edition we began by looking at single practice pads, sets and mutes available from major online American music equipment retailers and short-listed 37 of them for closer examination.
-Then we collected over 23,000 rating sources (33% more than the previous edition) which included user reviews, store ratings, forum discussions and expert opinions which were then processed by the Gearank Algorithm to produce rating scores out of 100 for each product.
-We then selected the highest rated options to recommend above.
-For more information about our methods see How Gearank Works.
+For this edition, we began by looking at single practice pads, sets, and mutes available from major online American music equipment retailers and short-listed 37 of them for closer examination.
+Then we collected over 27,000 rating sources, which included user reviews, store ratings, forum discussions, and expert opinions, which were then processed by the Gearank Algorithm to produce rating scores out of 100 for each product.
+We then selected the highest-rated options to recommend above.
+For more information about our method, see How Gearank Works.

 About the Author and Contributors